pvoelker/BriansUsbQuizBoxApi/README.md

 ##  About

 An API for interfacing with USB quiz boxes using the Brian's Quiz Box communication protocol.
-These include:
+At the time this documentation was written, these include:
 - Brian's Quiz Box
-- Kirkman Basic Quizbox Plus (light gray bottom)
+- Kirkman Basic Quizbox Plus (light gray bottom) -- https://www.quizequipment.com/

+## 'Kirkman Basic Quizbox Plus' Deviations and Departures

+- 'StopPaddleLockout' is not supported, however 'Reset' will clear a paddle lockout
+- Buzz in times are not gaurenteed to be the same as Brian's Quiz Box due to hardware differences.
+They are close, but may vary by a few milliseconds

 ## How to Use